 Next, I stamped the bees from Hello Bluebird’s Bee Happy stamp set onto some copic friendly paper (I use Neenah Classic Crest Solar White 80#).
 I used Memento Tuxedo Black ink, but you can use any alcohol marker friendly ink.
 I colored the bees with my Copic markers and then cut them out with the matching dies.
 I also used the dies to cut two additional layers from white card stock in order to give the bees dimension.

-The “Happy” sentiment is from The Stamp Market’s It’s Your Birthday stamp set.
-I love how it has a matching die.
+The “Happy” sentiment is from the (now retired) It’s Your Birthday stamp set and matching die from The Stamp Market.
 I cut tiny pieces of foam tape to pop the sentiment up.
 For a finishing touch, I added some yellow and pink jewels from Pinkfresh Studio’s Essentials Jewel Mix.
 I also used a white gel pen to add some highlights on the bees.
 I always worry that I’m going to ruin my images when I do this, and sometimes I do!
 But hey, life is about taking risks, right?

 I really love how the card turned out, and I hope it brings a smile to your face.